bbenchoff/bbenchoff.github.io/pages/Citicar.md

 ![The remanufactured controller](/images/Car/Part3/RefurbController.png)

 The problem is, when I got the new 72V controller, it didn't work either.
-That meant sending it out for a rebuild for $450, but after that, I had [a working controller](https://twitter.com/ViolenceWorks/status/1511137439137492992).
+I now had two broken motor controllers, and a great lesson on how expensive thrift is.
+After sending the new controller out for a rebuild for $450, but after that, I had [a working controller](https://twitter.com/ViolenceWorks/status/1511137439137492992).
 Having a working motor is another story entirely, as covered in Part 5.

 ## Part 4, Body repair, bumpers and cosmetic issues